paulzuradzki/til/other/crypto_cracking_caesar_cipher.md

     * E.g., we can find the most commonly occuring letter in an encoded string, assume it was shifted from `'e'`, then apply that shift value to the whole text.
     * While that would be a good guess, `'e'` may not actually be the most frequently occuring letter in the original message despite being the most commonly used in general English.

-  * We want to compare the relative frequences of *all* letters in the alphabet between observed frequencies and a known expected list.

-  * The chi-squared statistic captures information about the similarity between two categorical distributions; we can use it to detect English.
+  * We want some other [less strict] way to score similarity.
+One of these is the chi-squared statistic.
+Chi-squared captures information about the similarity between two categorical distributions; we can use it to detect English.
-    * If we wanted, we can also use a statistical lookup table (or software for computing integrals/areas-under-curves within cutoff values) to determine if the chi-squared statistic is statistically meaningful.
-E.g., if we get a chi-squared of 0.3 and a p-value cutoff of 0.05, then we would fail to reject the null hypothesis that the values in the observed distribution came from the expected distribution.
-    * In our case, we don't need an extra statistical table.
-      * The chi-squared statistic already captures the similarity of 2 categorical distributions (frequency counts of letters in our case).
+    * The details of chi-squared are not important for our purposes except to know that a lower value corresponds to a greater similarity between two distributions.
+    * tl;dr - you can use a chi-squared *test* to estimate whether an observed frequency pattern is likely to have come from another distribution.
+These hypothesis tests involve statistical table lookups or software that calculates area-under-the-curve integrals with respect to a cutoff value.
+    * For this example, we just need the statistic itself.
-      * We can use a rule of thumb that the cipher shift key that produces the lowest chi-squared statistic is the one that most likely resembles English.
-We do not need to test if each decoded string attempt is English.
+    * Seeking the lowest chi-squared will be our scoring procedure.
+Specifically, the cipher shift key that produces the lowest chi-squared statistic is the one that most likely resembles English.
-* Since relative frequency in natural language follow a pattern, the Caesar cipher is quite easy to break with brute force attempts.

 <br>